boston-dynamics/spot-sdk/python/examples/ricoh_theta/README.md

 Perform the following steps on your PC to setup Ricoh Theta client mode, which means the Ricoh Theta will be connected to a different network (in this case, Spot's WiFI) instead of broadcasting its own network (which is the direct mode).
 The python script below is required for this example to set the static ip, which the App does not allow.

 1. Enable wireless connection on the Ricoh Theta and connect your PC to the Ricoh Theta via WiFi.
 1. Run `ricoh_client_mode.py` on your PC via the CLI.
 Replace the capitilized letters in the command below with your Ricoh Theta SSID **with the .OSC removed from the end**, Spot's WiFi SSID, and Spot's WiFi password.
+The `disable-sleep-mode` will disable the Ricoh Theta's automatic sleep with inactivity mode.
+Note, this can also be done through the Ricoh Theta's phone application, in which case this argument does not need to be provided when running the client mode script.
     ```
-    python ricoh_client_mode.py --theta-ssid THETAYL00196843 --wifi-ssid WIFI_SSID --wifi-password WIFI_PASSWORD
+    python ricoh_client_mode.py --theta-ssid THETAYL00196843 --wifi-ssid WIFI_SSID --wifi-password WIFI_PASSWORD --disable-sleep-mode
     ```
     If all goes well, you should see a positive response that shows the new static ip:
     ```